3M Arena at Mariucci

-Twenty-two years after the new Mariucci Arena first graced the campus of the University of Minnesota, fans and players alike still are amazed by the breathtaking beauty of a sold-out Mariucci and the atmosphere it provides.
+Twenty-four years after the new 3M Arena at Mariucci first graced the campus of the University of Minnesota, fans and players alike still are amazed by the breathtaking beauty of a sold-out Mariucci and the atmosphere it provides.
 In 1993, the old Mariucci Arena, located in front of Williams Arena, took on a whole new face when it relocated just north of its old home.
-The new Mariucci Arena brings a brand new look to Golden Gopher hockey, not only from the outside, but inside as well.
+3M Arena at Mariucci brought a new look to Golden Gopher hockey, not only from the outside, but inside as well.
 With the best sight lines possible from every seat, no Gopher fan is ever disappointed with the view of the fastest game in town.
 The Olympic-sized (200 feet by 100 feet) ice sheet lends itself to the free-wheeling style of play of Minnesota's "Pride on Ice."
 With the capability to have ice year-round, the arena brings a truly state-of-the-art facility to the University of Minnesota Twin Cities campus.

-Mariucci Arena has been a top site for NCAA Regional action, hosting the West Regional in 2000, 2003 and 2005 and 2009.
+3M Arena at Mariucci has been a top site for NCAA Regional action, hosting the West Regional in 2000, 2003 and 2005 and 2009.
 The arena also hosted the 2006 NCAA Women's Frozen Four.

 The 2001-02 season featured the introduction of 18 luxury suites, which increased the capacity of the building from 9,700 to 10,000.
 It was the third time that seating capacity has been increased, a testament to the support the Golden Gophers receive from the community.